 The Importance of Continuous Pain Management for Your Dog

 In that study, pet owners were given a short questionnaire that asked about their dog’s at-home behavior.
 Pet owners recorded changes in their dog’s levels of emotional well-being (happiness, calmness, contentedness, comfort) and physical well-being (energy, enthusiasm, activity, and relaxation).
 Changes in these behaviors helped both the pet owner and their veterinarian identify and understand what the dogs were saying about their pain.
-Use this OA checklist to help identify the signs of OA pain in your dog.
+Use this OA checklist to help identify the signs a dog is in pain.

 Illustrated veterinarian checking a dog's paw